opencaps/pif/README.md

 # Protocol Interoperability Framework

-Library to help the protocol applications to communicate with the interoperable ubiant framework
+Library to help the protocol applications to communicate with the interoperable OpenCaps framework